FinnyMarigold58/yexyls-mm/README.md

 ## How do I close a ticket?

-    To close a ticket do /close and fill in the reason.
+    To close a ticket do /clos.

 ## Can I self host this bot?